igor-korotkov/UserlessJmix/README.md

 Import Keycloak realm from ./keycloak/realm-export.json

-This will add a userless-jmix client, a mapper to map roles into "roles" claim of the ID Token, and two default users - alice/alice and bob/bob
+This will add a userless-jmix client, a mapper to map roles into "roles" claim of the ID Token.

-Alice has the "manager" role allowing access to the application screens.
+Since realm export file doesn't include users, you'll need to create some manually.

-Bob doesn't have the "manager" role.
+Go to Users -> Add User -> enter username -> Save.
+Go to Role Mappings -> assign "manager" role.
+Go to Credentials and set user password.